rechecked/rcagent/README.md

 If you'd like the build your own set of docs (you'll need to host them in order for them to work properly) you can run the following:

-Intall mkdocs and run the mkdocs build:
+Install mkdocs-material and run the mkdocs build:

 ```
 pip install mkdocs-material